iuliaaion/Parallel_Recursive_Algorithm/README.md

 # Parallel_Recursive_Algorithm
-Two versions of an algorithm based on a research paper
+Two algorithms based on a research paper called Parallel Recursive Algorithm for FCA by Petr Krajca, Jan Outrata and Vilem Vychodil.